Here it’s polite to stare

 Decoding Paul Klee’s mysterious art

 The charm of Paul Klee’s color and the delicacy of his lines attract people to him.
 But what does Klee say?
 Is it only something whimsical?
-Or beneath the whimsicality, is it something profound?
+Or does the artist, beneath the whimsy, make the invisible visible?